catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 ### Specific to vertical tabs

 * "if the content is mutually exclusive, then use the standard UI element designed to indicate this: radio buttons.
 These can be integrated into a tab-like design, but it’s important that the radio buttons are an integrated part of that as they clearly set user expectations."[^baymard_accordion-ux]
-* "vertical tabs score better on satisfaction, eye-tracking metrics, and time to completion, my inclination is to prefer them to horizontal tabs"[^web-form-design_285]
+* "vertical tabs score better on satisfaction, eye-tracking metrics, and time to completion, my inclin[^baymard_accordion-ux] ation is to prefer them to horizontal tabs"[^web-form-design_285]

 *Best Buy uses radio buttons in vertical tabs to clarify that the options are mutually exclusive*[^baymard_accordion-ux]